saifkilic/Smart-Traffic-Management-System/README.md

 ## Real-World Applicability
 This system simulates a real-world traffic management solution:

--Urban Traffic Optimization: Ideal for modeling city traffic and testing route optimizations in smart city contexts.
+- Urban Traffic Optimization: Ideal for modeling city traffic and testing route optimizations in smart city contexts.
--Emergency Vehicle Prioritization: Ensures that emergency vehicles can travel faster through the city using the vehicle priority queue.
+- Emergency Vehicle Prioritization: Ensures that emergency vehicles can travel faster through the city using the vehicle priority queue.
--Route Optimization for Ride Services: Improves routes for ride-sharing and delivery services by optimizing traffic flow and minimizing travel time.
+- Route Optimization for Ride Services: Improves routes for ride-sharing and delivery services by optimizing traffic flow and minimizing travel time.
 Future Enhancements
--Integration with Real-Time Traffic Data: Utilize data feeds from sensors or GPS systems to dynamically adjust traffic light timings and vehicle routing.
+- Integration with Real-Time Traffic Data: Utilize data feeds from sensors or GPS systems to dynamically adjust traffic light timings and vehicle routing.
-=Adaptive Traffic Control: Implement algorithms that dynamically control traffic lights based on traffic volume at different times of day.
+- Adaptive Traffic Control: Implement algorithms that dynamically control traffic lights based on traffic volume at different times of day.
-=Simulate Road Closures and Accidents: Simulate disruptions (accidents, construction zones) to demonstrate how the system adapts and reroutes traffic.
+- Simulate Road Closures and Accidents: Simulate disruptions (accidents, construction zones) to demonstrate how the system adapts and reroutes traffic.

 ---